hyperledger/indy-node/design/txn_author_agreement.md

 /// As result of succesfull call of this funciton appropriate acceptance data will be appended to each write request by `indy_append_txn_author_agreement_acceptance_to_request` libindy call.
 ///
 /// #Params
 /// text and version - (optional) raw data about TAA from ledger.
 These parameters should be passed together.
-These parameters are required if hash parameter is ommited.
+These parameters are required if digest parameter is ommited.
-/// hash - (optional) hash on text and version.
+/// digest - (optional) hash on text and version.
 This parameter is required if text and version parameters are ommited.
 /// acc_mech_type - mechanism how user has accepted the TAA
 /// time_of_acceptance - UTC timestamp when user has accepted the TAA
 #[no_mangle]
 pub extern fn vcx_set_acitve_txn_author_agreement_acceptance(command_handle: u32,
                                                              text: *const c_char,
                                                              version: *const c_char,
-                                                             hash: *const c_char,
+                                                             digest: *const c_char,
                                                              acc_mech_type: *const c_char,
                                                              time_of_acceptance: u64,
                                                              cb: Option<extern fn(xcommand_handle: u32, err: u32)>) -> u32